input-output-hk/engineering/blog/2023-09-11-bartek-internship.md

 ```

 similarly, if an identifier is imported from modules that both deprecate and do
-not deprecate it, it will not be warned about (unless explicitly mentioned in
+not deprecate it, the warning will not be emitted (unless explicitly mentioned in
 the import list of that module or explicitly qualified with that module)

 ```haskell